 Teaching skills (2 days)

-The training elements can be booked individually or you can choose the discounted package price.
+You can book the individual stpes or you choose the discounted package price, Level 1.
 Certification is awarded after successful completion of Level 2.
-A recertification course is due every 2 years and is highly recommended in any case, as research is developing rapidly.
+A recertification course is due every 2 years and is highly recommended as Fascia Research is developing rapidly...

 "I benefit particularly from the foundation 1 | fascial pelvic floor training for my patients and I'm very excited for the next step in Munich.
 I am looking forward to seeing you again and moving on."